lsst-dm/dm_dev_guide/services/lsst-condor.rst

 Using the HTCondor DAC Cluster
 ###################################################################

-This content has moved: :doc:`/services/batch`.
+..
+ATTENTION:: This content has moved: :doc:`/services/batch`.
 The material presented below is for historical reference and will be removed in the future.

 ------------